A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

 \subsection{Customer Service Summarization}

 Customer service is the direct one-on-one interaction between a customer and an agent, which frequently happens before and after the consumer behavior.
 Thus, it is important for growing business.
-To make the customer service more effective, automatic summarization is one way, which can provide the agent with quick solutions according to previous condensed summary.
+To make the customer service more effective, automatic summarization is one way, which can provide the agent with quick solutions according to the previous condensed summary.
 Therefore, customer service summarization gains a lot of research interest in recent years.

-On the one hand, participants in customer service have strong intents and clear motivations to address issues, which makes the customer service inherently logical and surrounds specific topics.
+On the one hand, participants in customer service have strong intent and clear motivations to address issues, which makes the customer service inherently logical and surrounds specific topics.
 To this end, some works explore topic modeling for this task. \newcite{cs-kdd} employ a coarse-to-fine generation framework, which first generates a sequence of key points (topics) to indicate the logic of the dialogue and then realize the detailed summary.
 For example, a key point sequence can be {\it question$\rightarrow$solution$\rightarrow$user approval$\rightarrow$end}, which clearly shows the evolution of the dialogue.
 Instead of using explicitly pre-defined topics, \newcite{cs-supervised-zou} draw support from neural topic modeling and propose a multi-role topic modeling mechanism to explore implicitly topics.
 To alleviate data-insufficient problems, \newcite{cs-unsupervised-zou} propose an unsupervised framework called RankAE, in which topic utterances are first selected according to centrality and diversity simultaneously, and the denoising auto-encoder is further employed to produce final summaries.

-On the other hand, customer service is a kind of task-oriented dialogues, which contains informative entities, covers various domains and involves two distinct types of participants.
-To integrate various information, \newcite{cs-yuzhou} propose Scaffold Pointer Network to utilize three information, including speaker role, semantic slot and dialogue domain.
-Previous works generate the summary in the third-person point of view.
-Since participants in customer service play distinct roles, \newcite{cs-tat} propose an unsupervised framework based on variational auto-encoder to generate summaries for the customer and the agent respectively.
+On the other hand, customer service is a kind of task-oriented dialogue, which contains informative entities, covers various domains and involves two distinct types of participants.
+To integrate dialogue-specific information, \newcite{todsum} craft a new dataset annotated with dialogue state knowledge, which is helpful for tracking the fine-grained dialogue information flow and generating faithful summaries.
+Since participants in customer service play distinct roles, in addition to the overall summary for the whole dialogue, \newcite{cs-tat} propose an unsupervised framework based on variational auto-encoder to generate summaries for the customer and the agent respectively. \cite{csds} directly propose CSDS datasets annotated with role-oriented summaries to acquire different speakers’ viewpoints.